BMB-STAT/BMB-STAT5/chapter1.md

 ```

 `@instructions`
 We want to assess the walking speed among 3 population groups categorised by the treatment received following a knee injury.

 Look at the dataset named walk.
+Control = no treatment
+Water = water-based physiotherapy
+Land = land-based physiotherapy

 Create a box plot of the data based on the treatment groups.